floroz/go-social/memory-bank/progress.md

 ## Current Status

-- The Memory Bank has been initialized and populated with initial project context based on `README.md` and user input.
+- The Memory Bank has been initialized and updated to reflect the current project understanding and narrowed scope for the "likes" feature.
-- The next immediate task is to discuss, plan, and implement the "likes" feature.
+- The next immediate task is to discuss, plan, and define the OpenAPI specification for the "likes" feature.
+Full implementation is deferred.

 ## Known Issues